Bhavdip/FreeHunter/README.md

 Updating Phase
 Unmounting Phase

-Since its purely written and managed on javascript its has no major concern with mobile operating system.
+Since its purely written and managed on javascript layer, I think its has no major concern with mobile operating system.

 1.3 Please explain a well-thought and well-designed React Native based application files structure and the reason behind it.